Automatic handwriting is a powerful way to connect with our subconscious mind. Learn how this process can benefit your inner work.

 Here are some best practices for this process:

 - We recommend you record in a spiritual journal.
-Use a pen, or pencil on paper.
+Always use a pen or pencil on paper.
+It doesn’t matter if it is blank or lined.

 - Use Peripheral vision.
 Don’t focus on the writing surface.